Kortforsyningen/GPSLogSheet2/README.md

 ## Usage

 First time the app is run, it is necessary to update the internal database with settings from a server (ftp).
 The server address, path (optional), username and password, must be set.
 The app will then attempt to fill the database

 In the specified path, or root if no path specified, folders called 'settings', 'projects' and 'images' must exist.
 In the settings folder the following files must exist:

 - **fixedpoints.csv**:
-    Contains a comma seperated list of fixedpoints with the fields Name (four charecter, alphanumeric), hs_name, easting and northing.
+    Contains a comma seperated list of fixedpoints with the fields Name (four character, alphanumeric), hs_name, easting and northing.
     Example: "KMS3, K-01-02584, 12.5362469, 55.7046712"

 - **alarms.csv**: